smithjd/sql-pet/docs/010-basic-concepts.md

 Data in a database is most often optimized to minimize storage space and increase performance while preserving integrity when adding, changing, or deleting data.
 The Wikipedia article on  Database Normalization has a good introduction to the characteristics of "normal" data and the process of re-organizing it to meet those desirable criteria [@Wikipedia2019].
 The bottom line is that "data normalization is practical" although there are mathematical arguments for normalization based on the preservation of data integrity.

-## Organizational DBMS
+## Enterprise DBMS

 The organizational context of a database matters just as much as its design characteristics.
 The design of a database (or _data model_) may have been purchased from an external vendor or developed in-house.
 In either case time has a tendency to erode the original design concept so that the data you find in a DBMS may not quite match the original design specification.
 And the original design may or may not be well reflected in the current naming of tables, columns and other objects.

-It's a naive misconception to think that the data you are analyzing "comes from the database" even though you are retrieving it from your organization's DBMS.
+It's a naive misconception to think that the data you are analyzing just "comes from the database", although that's literally true and may be the step that happens before you get your hands on it.
 In fact it comes from the people who design, enter, manage, protect, and use your organization's data.
 In practice, a [database administrator](https://en.wikipedia.org/wiki/Database_administrator) (DBA) is often a key point of contact in terms of access and may have stringent criteria for query performance.
 Make friends with your DBA.

-## SQL
+### SQL databases

 Although there are [ANSI standards](https://en.wikipedia.org/wiki/SQL#Interoperability_and_standardization) for [SQL syntax](https://en.wikipedia.org/wiki/SQL_syntax), different implementations vary in enough details that R's ability to customize queries for those implementations is very helpful.